niklaskarel/qt-multiclient-logger/README.md

 ~~As of 13/6/2025 The application crashes when the python script generates a critical error for module 3~~ Fixed on 17/6/2025: Crash caused by improper deletion of client sockets on CRITICAL messages from module 3 was resolved.
 18/6/2025 Python proccess crashed when closing after a critical error in module 3.
-          INFO, WARNING, ERROR messages are not displayex after a few seconds on the logger, only the DATA messages.
+          INFO, WARNING, ERROR messages are not displayed after a few seconds on the logger, only the DATA messages.

 ---